Sabahatsoomro/Car-Detail-App/README.md

 The purpose of this collection is to help new Cassandra users better understand Cassandra and to present illustrative use cases.

+It makes use of Kubernetes which fetchs the data from cassandra

 It searches for the details of the car passed in the app route and fetches details such as the weight of the car and the number of cylinders it has.

 It also makes use of the "https://www.apixu.com/" weather api to display current weather on the homepage.